 Varicose veins occur when the valves in the veins (usually the veins in the legs) start having problems.
 When this happens, blood circulates back to the veins which will result in pain and inflammation in the area.
 This makes the veins appear gray or green and may enlarge until they expand outwards.
 By wearing thigh or knee highs support hosiery, you will be placing these veins back in their right position.
 Then there will be improvement in the way blood circulates in the area.

 Prevention of Fatigue

-Although compression socks are not proven to offer any benefit to athletes, most athletes believe they do.
+Although support socks are not proven to offer any benefit to athletes, most athletes believe they do.
 The theory behind this is that, while doing their activity, blood needs to flow freely so that more oxygen can get to their muscles.
 Later, the oxygenated blood and lymph circulation will boost muscle recovery to avoid too much soreness and cramping.
 Many runners, triathletes, and basketball players believe this theory.
 By feeling or believing this, they tend to perform better in races and other activities.

 Benefits for Pregnant Women

-- they boost blood circulation in the legs;
+- They boost blood circulation in the legs

-- prevention of venous ulcers;
+- Prevention of venous ulcers

-- prevention of blood pooling and clotting in leg veins;
+- Prevention of blood pooling and clotting in leg veins

-- reversion of venous hypertension;
+- Reversion of venous hypertension

-- improved lymphatic drainage;
+- Improved lymphatic drainage

-- They should be made of soft, resilient, and durable material.
+- They should be made of soft, resilient, and durable material

-- They should be clinically proven to be give precise compression.
+- They should be clinically proven to be give precise compression

 - They should feel snug, but not uncomfortably tight

-- Additionally, it should be safe to machine wash as well as tumble dry.
+- Additionally, it should be safe to machine wash as well as tumble dry

-Who Should Use Plus Size Compression Stockings?
+Who Should Use these Stockings?

 - People with wide fit